Pratical advises

 WRISTBAND EXCHANGE

-It is mandatory to exchange your Pass for a NOS Alive bracelet to gain access to the venue over the four days.
+It is mandatory to exchange your Pass for a NOS Alive wristband to gain access to the venue over the three days.
 This exchange will have to be made on the first day you go to NOS Alive, at one of several exchange points located within the venue.

-• You can also exchange your 2, 3 or 4 day-ticket for a wristband at the Alegro Alfragide Shopping Centre information desk from July 5th until July 8th, 2022.
+• You can also exchange your 2 or 3 day-ticket for a wristband at the Alegro Alfragide Shopping Centre information desk on a date to be defined.

-• If you have an integrated Cascais Line Train + NOS Alive ticket, save it because it will be your access to the train during the four days.
+• If you have an integrated Cascais Line Train + NOS Alive ticket, save it because it will be your access to the train during the three days.

 FOOD COURT

-NOS Alive has four dining areas where you will find a wide variety of food, from well-known brands of the general public such as Primor and Portugália to some innovative novelties and concepts, also designed for fans of organic food.
+NOS Alive has four dining areas where you will find a wide variety of food, from well-known brands of the general publico to some innovative novelties and concepts, also designed for fans of organic food, vegans and gluten-free.
 There is also a terrace with 2,000 seats so you can enjoy your meal.

 MEDICAL ASSISTANCE